Anti-Money Laundering Act obligations for Swiss marketplaces: Are you a financial intermediary?

 Can I outsource the AML obligations to a PSP?

 Yes.
-If you fully outsource payment processing to a regulated Swiss PSP and yourself have no control over customer funds, you are generally not subject to financial intermediary status.
-The PSP assumes KYC, due diligence obligations and reporting obligations.
+If you fully outsource your payment processing to a regulated Swiss PSP and do not have any power of disposal over customer funds yourself, you are generally not subject to supervision as a financial intermediary.
+The PSP takes over KYC, due diligence and reporting obligations.

 View detailed response